 The Hotpoint WD (& WF) range of washing machines can indicate error codes using the last method.
 Here’s an example of a model WD 440G with the following option buttons

-1. Drying High Heat
+- Drying High Heat

-2. Reduce Creases
+- Reduce Creases

-3. Rinse Hold
+- Rinse Hold

-4. Time Saver
+- Time Saver

-5. Extra Rinse
+- Extra Rinse

 Where number 3 and number 4 lights are flashing (as well as the on off switch) this indicates error code F03

 What is an NTC?

 The NTC is the thermistor, which is a modern-day thermostat.
 It’s sometimes inserted into a tube in the heating element between the main live and neutral connections and sometimes it can be a small round stat close by.
-It is filled with heat sensitive crystals which change their electrical resistance according to their temperature.
-By knowing what electrical resistance the crystals have at given temperatures the washing machines pcb can tell the exact water temperature.
+I have a description of the NTC with some diagnostic help in this article – How to test an NTC thermistor

-Related link: Find an appliance repairer on Washerhelp
+Need a repairman?
+Find an appliance repairer